 And from that realization, it can grow like Jack’s beanstalk: overnight.
 You learn a lot.
 You soften around the edges.
 Food tastes better, and you begin thinking again about healthier foods because you want to be alive longer.
 The sun feels deliciously warm on your skin, now sun-blocked.
-Colors begin to sneak into your all-black wardrobe, like my blue-cuffed Guido shirt.
-And my other Guido shirt. (!)
+Colors begin to sneak into your all-black wardrobe.
 You become lighter than air, hotter than fire, more solid than earth, clearer than water, faster than light.
 Or at least you so imagine.

 You must.
 Be very.
 Careful.
 And.
 Very.
 Brave.

 You start to see everyone in your life — and I do mean everyone — in a new light.
 Some old hurts may heal.
-You find myself feeling softer, more compassionate, in general, and more loving toward certain people and situations in particular.
+You find yourself feeling softer, more compassionate in general, and more loving toward certain people and situations in particular (a real test!)